The Non-Negotiable: CPA License

 Monday-Wednesday: Fieldwork

-- Conducting interviews with IT and security teams
+- Conducting interviews with IT and security teams.

-- Documenting findings in workpapers
+- Documenting findings in workpapers.

 Thursday-Friday: Admin & Review

-- Drafting audit memos and exception items
+- Drafting audit memos and exception items.

-- Client communication (email, Slack, Zoom calls)
+- Client communication through email, Slack, Teams, and Zoom.

-- Manager review meetings
+- Manager review meetings.

-- Timekeeping and project updates
+- Timekeeping and project updates.

 Tools of the Trade